Univa/rumcake/docs/src/content/docs/getting-started/matrix-and-layout.md

 As you can imagine, this would be hard to track in your firmware code.

-So, `rumcake` includes a `remap_matrix` macro to help "re-visualize" your matrix to look more like your physical layout.
-It creates a `remap` macro for you to use in parts of the code that require you to configure something that looks like your matrix.
+So, `rumcake` includes a `remap_matrix` macro to help "re-visualize" your matrix to look more readable.
+It creates a `remap` macro for you to use in parts of the code that require you to configure something that would look like your matrix.

 This can be useful for your keyboard layout config, or your backlight matrix config: